MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/blender.md

     ![Export settings](media/blender-gltf.PNG "Export settings")

-## View 3D models in Dynamics 365 mixed reality applications
+## View a 3D model in Dynamics 365 mixed reality applications

 After preparing a 3D model, you can learn more about using the following Microsoft Dynamics 365 applications to view it: